jda5/ccc-graphs-beta-test-analysis/README.md

 You will also need to download the data files, which can be found here: LINK

-Finally, you can view and download the app's source code for this beta-testing study here: LINK
+Finally, you can view and download the app's source code for this beta-testing study here: https://github.com/jda5/ccc-graphs-beta